 Group Leader Joanna Zawacka, PhD, Associate Professor

-Joanna Zawacka-Pankau is an Associate Professor (Docent) in Medical Biotechnology, in the Department of Oncology-Pathology, Karolinska Institute and a Group Leader at the Medical University of Warsaw.
+Joanna Zawacka is an Associate Professor (Docent) in Medical Biotechnology, in the Department of Oncology-Pathology, Karolinska Institute and a Group Leader at the Medical University of Warsaw.

 She completed her postdoctoral training in p53 tumor biology and targeted therapies in the Department of Microbiology, Tumor and Cell Biology, Karolinska Institute (2005 – 2006).